The History of Bathing

 With the convenience of showers in our homes today, baths are associated more with relaxation than hygiene.
 Unfortunately, so many of us no longer take the time to relax in any manner, let alone for a bath.
 Hell, we barely have time to microwave those Spaghetti-Oh's.
 So, we certainly aren't going to waste what little time we do have sitting in the tub.

-None of that happens sitting on the couch watching the Bachelorette.
+C'mon, time better spent than sitting on the couch watching the Bachelorette!